Tension Rod Shoe Storage for Your Closet

 Take that, young Missy!

-And now I have found the perfect way to organize my shoes within a small area.
+And now I have found a great way to organize my shoes within a small area.

 It’s not sexy…but it works!
 Take a look…